conquerv0/SVM-Genetic_Alpha/README.md

 # Genetic_SVM Alpha

-This is derivative work from literature review of a paper, intending to serve as main alpha for the research project developed under ETC Investment Group, Academy Division.
+This is derivative work from literature review of a paper, intending to serve as alternative alpha for the research project developed under ETC Investment Group, Academy Division.
 The underlying logic and technique follows through with the abstract:

 "This paper presents an integrated approach for portfolio selection in a multicriteria decision making framework.
 Firstly, we use Support Vector Machines for classifying